codecresta/php-rtl/Readme.txt

 It is possible to create a custom page through the RTL that could interface with say two REST end points using two "Layer" class instances.
-Look at the render functions in "lib.php" an example of how to use the Layer class!
+Look at the render functions in "lib.php" an example of how to use the "Layer" class!
 The "Layer" class allows fields to be registered for interfacing with a REST API end point.

 So to use RTL a PHP script is required either on its own, for example